selra-hc/video-editor/README.md

-# Video Cutter — Android App
+# Video Editor — Android App

 A native Android application that rotates and/or cuts a segment out of any video **without re-encoding**, preserving the original frame rate, resolution, quality, and audio exactly as-is.
 Trimming is also available. though reencoding is mandatory in this case.
 It is implemented to be as lossless as possible.